NewsLocal News

-TULSA, Okla. — Flu cases have been on the rise since the year’s start and keep rising in Green Country.
+TULSA, Okla. — Flu cases have been on the rise since the start of the year and keep rising in Green Country.

 "We've seen a large increase in activity for influenza within the community," said Dr. Brent Dennis, the Warren Clinic’s chief medical officer.